The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Method and implementation

 The first order term of Eq.~(\ref{eq:sigma_1+2}) combined with DFT reduces to the LSDA+U approach.
 The double counting correction $H^\sigma_{\mathrm{CS},dc}$ of Eq. (\ref{Hint}) can be englobed into $\Sigma^{\sigma (1)}_{i \lambda}$ and can be approximated with one of the various forms proposed for LSDA+U \cite{bh.af.14}.
 For example, using the so-called fully-localized limit~\cite{cz.sa.94} for $H^\sigma_{\mathrm{CS},dc}$, leads to

-where $N_i=\sum_\sigma N_i^\sigma=\sum_{\sigma\lambda} n_{i \lambda}^{\sigma}$ is the total occupation, and $U$ and $J$ are the average effective Coulomb and exchange interactions in Eqs. (\ref{U}) and (\ref{J}). $\Sigma^{\sigma (1)}_{i \lambda ,dc}$ is exactly the Hubbard corrective potential of the LSDA+U Hamiltonian proposed by Lichtenstein {\it et al.} in Ref.~\cite{li.an.95} [note that, differently from the original formulation, only diagonal elements of the density matrix $n_{i \lambda_1}^{\sigma_1}$ appear in Eq. (\ref{eqLDAU}) because we assumed $g^\sigma_{i \lambda }( \omega)$ in Eq. (\ref{Gimp}) to be diagonal in the orbital indices].
+where $N_i=\sum_\sigma N_i^\sigma=\sum_{\sigma\lambda} n_{i \lambda}^{\sigma}$ is the total occupation, and $U$ and $J$ are the average effective Coulomb and exchange interactions in Eqs. (\ref{U}) and (\ref{J}). $\Sigma^{\sigma (1)}_{i \lambda ,dc}$ is exactly the Hubbard corrective potential of the LSDA+U Hamiltonian proposed by Lichtenstein {\it et al.} in Ref.~\cite{li.an.95} [note that, differently from the original formulation, only diagonal elements of the density matrix $n_{i \lambda_1}^{\sigma_1}$ appear in Eq. (\ref{eqLDAU}) because we assumed the Green's function to be diagonal in the orbital indices].
 Based on these observations, we evaluate the first-order self-energy performing a standard LSDA+U calculation.
-Although, Eq. (\ref{eqLDAU}) is the most complete formulation of the LSDA+U Hubbard corrective potential with fully orbital-dependent electronic interactions, we used a simplified expression introduced by Dudarev {\it et al.}~\cite{du.bo.98}
+Although, Eq. (\ref{eqLDAU}) is the most complete formulation of the LSDA+U Hubbard corrective potential with fully orbital-dependent electronic interactions, we use a simplified expression introduced by Dudarev {\it et al.}~\cite{du.bo.98}

 to reduce the complexity of the calculations.
 This simplified expression has been successfully applied in several studies and for most materials it yields similar results as the fully rotationally invariant formulation (see Ref. \cite{bh.af.14} and references therein for more details).